tilln/jmeter-sshmon/README.md

 Overview
 --------

-Apache JMeter Monitoring plugin for agentless collection and plotting of remote server metrics via SSH connections.
+Apache JMeter monitoring plugin for [agentless collection](https://en.wikipedia.org/wiki/Agentless_data_collection) and plotting of remote server metrics via [SSH connections](https://en.wikipedia.org/wiki/Secure_shell).

-The output of remotely executed commands can be plotted over time and/or written to file (CSV/JTL).
+The output of remotely executed commands can be plotted over time and/or written to JTL file (CSV or XML format).

 ![SSHMon Samples Collector](https://raw.githubusercontent.com/tilln/jmeter-sshmon/master/docs/sshmon_samples_collector.png)

+In contrast to other plugins (such as [PerfMon](https://jmeter-plugins.org/wiki/PerfMon/)), the installation of a custom server agent is not required, just an SSH server and logon credentials.

+The impact on the remote server is minimized by establishing a connection only once and reusing it.

 This plugin is powered by [JMeter-Plugins](https://jmeter-plugins.org/) components.